 When I was young I adored these creatures for their bright feathers and pleasing tunes, freely offered to all who will hear.
 I always took the chance to feed the ducks when visiting an elderly relative; that was often the reason I asked to visit.

-As an adult I admire them for their vagabond freedom and immense practicality.
+As an adult I admire them for their freedom and practicality.
 The land, sea and air was theirs long before it was ours.
-There are few creatures quite as industrious as the bird.
-Their activities have always caught my eye.
-A number of these notable deeds have lodged in my memory and I've decided to share them here.
+Because of my curiosity, their activities have always caught my eye.
+A number of their notable deeds have lodged in my memory and I've decided to share them here.

-This is the nearest you'll get to 'listicles' on Thranpages, except it isn't awful and it isn't clickbait.
-You can hardly call my choice of titles that ;)
+This is the nearest you'll get to 'listicles' on this website, except it isn't awful and it isn't clickbait.

 All Ye who hunger, Perch Up at the Yarn Feeder!